lreynolds188/ATechSol/docs/about/Automation.md

 We remove unnecessary steps in processes by automating your home and/or business environment with the use of custom built Internet-of-Things (IoT) devices.
 These devices can be as large or as small as needed to suit the project's needs.

 An IoT device is a computer device that can be outfitted with sensors, switches, and actuators, connected to the internet, and serves some purpose.
-This could be something as simple as turning a light switch on and off via a mobile device or as complex as utilising radio frequencies, receiving sensor data, and controlling valves.
+This could be something as simple as turning a light switch on and off via a mobile device or as complex as utilising radio frequencies, receiving sensor data, and controlling valves to control and optimise machinery operation.

 If you have machinery or a manual process in need of automation feel free to contact us [here](Contact.md) to discuss possibile solutions and pricing.